Tri-Valley

 The Tri-Valley area is grouping of three valleys in the East Bay region of California's Bay Area.
 The three valleys are Amador Valley, Livermore Valley, and San Ramon Valley.
 The Tri-Valley encompasses the cities of Dublin, Livermore, Pleasanton and San Ramon, the town of Danville, and the CDPs of Alamo, Blackhawk, Camino Tassajara, Diablo, and Norris Canyon.
 The area is known for its Mediterranean climate, wineries, and nature.
 It is primarily suburban in character.
 The total population of the Tri-Valley was 401,072 at the 2020 U.S. Census.
 It offers more affordable living accommodations than the cities of San Francisco and San Jose.

 History

 The Ohlone tribe settled the area circa 2000 BC, particularly in the northern part of Pleasanton.
-In AD 1772, however, Spanish settlers involved with the nearby mission work at Mission San Jose restructured the Ohlone way of life.
+In AD 1772, however, Spanish settlers involved with the nearby mission work at Mission San José restructured the Ohlone way of life.

 The area began to be developed when the Gold Rush ended.
 During this period, the area went from being marshland to agricultural.